-Others have research the way we actually make decisions.
+Others have investigated the way we actually make decisions.
 Psychologists Amos Tversky and Daniel Kahneman researched aspects of judgment and decision making resulting in Kahneman being awarded the Nobel Memorial Prize in Economics in 2002.

 Dan Arielly is another psychologist who has explored irrational behaviour, while Gary Kline has studied the use of intuition in decision making.

 My first attempt at developing a useful decision-making model in 2001 was derived from the work of John Boyd (1927–1997).
 Boyd, an ex-fighter pilot in the U.S. Air Force, is famous for developing the OODA Loop model of decision making where OODA means Observe, Orient, Decide and Act.

 Boyd’s major contributions with the OODA Loop were recognising the importance of unhindered observations (Observe phase) and identifying human aspects in the Orient phase that complicate decision making.